JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 I'd highly recommend giving the full paper a read if at all interested in game design: <https://journals.sagepub.com/doi/pdf/10.2304/elea.2010.7.1.108>

-Note that Junkbot is incorrectly referred to only as "Jumpbot" on page 10, suggesting even by 2010 gameLab's first LEGO game had been essentially forgotten!
+Note that Junkbot is incorrectly referred to only as "Jumpbot" on page 10, suggesting even by 2010 gameLab's first LEGO game had dropped from the public consciousness!

 [^design-processes]: <https://journals.sagepub.com/doi/pdf/10.2304/elea.2010.7.1.108>